snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 ### FINDING DATA TO ANSWER YOUR QUESTION

 Once you have a question in mind, you need to determine if you can actually answer it using ITS.
 This means finding data that cover the period before and after the policy, and that measure outcomes you think the policy may have changed.
-In some cases the data may simply not exist – for this course that means you likely want to pick a different question.
+In some cases the data may simply not exist â€“ for this course that means you likely want to pick a different question.

 #### Where do data come from?